keithehenry/KeithAndLeigh/about.md

 title: "About"
 layout: about
 ---
-The new home for everything Keith And Leigh :).
+The new home for everything *KeithAndLeigh.com* :).

 It started as an experiment in free hosting with Github Pages and Jekyll.
 It's turned into our new